MicrosoftDocs/cpp-docs/docs/parallel/concrt/convert-an-openmp-loop-that uses-exception-handling.md

 ---
-title: "How to: Convert an OpenMP Loop that Uses Exception Handling to Use the Concurrency Runtime | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.technology: ["cpp-concrt"] ms.topic: "conceptual"
+title: "How to: Convert an OpenMP Loop that Uses Exception Handling to Use the Concurrency Runtime" ms.date: "11/04/2016"
-dev_langs: ["C++"]
 helpviewer_keywords: ["exception handling, converting from OpenMP to the Concurrency Runtime", "converting from OpenMP to the Concurrency Runtime, exception handling"] ms.assetid: 03c28196-21ba-439e-8641-afab1c283e1a
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # How to: Convert an OpenMP Loop that Uses Exception Handling to Use the Concurrency Runtime